+Still searching for an answer that how to stay at home and make long weekends memorable.
+It is not a rocket science.
 2017 is the year of long weekends and so is 2018 going to be.
 It is not very necessary that you visit some far off places or explore the new destination on every long weekend but still can make them memorable.
-Here are the basic rules which can make your weekends a really enjoyable one.
+Here are the 5 ways which can help you to make long weekends memorable without spending hefty amount our visiting some new places.

 It is not really necessary that you travel long and too far off locations.
 If planned properly you can enjoy at home with family and friends